tannergaucher/site/content/posts/2019/practical-guide-to-algorithms/index.md

 - Caching trades time complexity for space complexity
 - Important when the callback function is expensive, and usually the right tradeoff in a browser environment

-### Implementing a Cache to Keep Track of Already Seen Values in Linear Time
+### Implementing a cache to keep track of already seen values in linear time

 ```js
 const uniqSort = arr => {